OSCNWeb/oscn-news/_posts/2024-12-18-jnc-press-release.md

 system: false
 title: JNC - Press Release
 ---
-he Judicial Nominating Commission (JNC) announces the three nominees for the position of Associate District Judge, District 4, Garfield County.
+The Judicial Nominating Commission (JNC) announces the three nominees for the position of Associate District Judge, District 4, Garfield County.
 After concluding the review process and conducting in-person interviews, the JNC submitted to the Governor the following nominees for this position:

 - Hope Leslie Bryant Enid
 - Blake Allen Gibson Enid